MilaimKas/AED_rate/README.md

 **Electronic structure**
 - Koopmans / frozen-orbital, single-determinant HF (CPSCF) — no electron correlation.
-- Closed-shell anion only (RHF, spin = 0); orbital tracking tuned for a π HOMO.
+- Closed- and open-shell anions (RHF / UHF-CPSCF); orbital tracking for π and σ HOMOs.
+- The non-BO coupling uses only the CPSCF *coefficient* response ∂C/∂R; the AO-derivative ("Pulay") term ∂χ/∂R is neglected.

 **Continuum electron**
-- Orthogonalized plane wave: no electron–molecule interaction beyond orthogonalization (no polarization or exchange potential).
+- Orthogonalized plane wave: no electron–molecule interaction beyond orthogonalization (no dipole, polarization, or exchange potential distorting the outgoing electron).
-- Low-k (k·r ≲ 1) OPW, single l = 1 (p-wave) channel; the l = 0 s-wave is dropped
-  — exact for π HOMOs, an approximation for σ / diffuse orbitals.
+- Partial waves l = 0 (s) and l = 1 (p); l ≥ 2 neglected (threshold-suppressed).

 **Nuclear motion**
 - Morse potential curves; Pekeris approximation for the centrifugal term (J > 0).
 - The second-derivative (∇²) non-BO term is neglected (≈ 0.1–0.3 %).

-Research code — internally consistent but not benchmarked against experiment.

 ---